u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/Cleaning Reddit Data and Identifying Stock.md

 To match the stock mentioned in the text:

 1. Ignore some characters/words such as “I” or “ETF” so that it will not be confused with actual stock tickers
-2. Match the first stock ticker mentioned in the text to a list of stock tickers from the Stock CSV DataFrame.
+2. Match the first stock ticker mentioned in the text to a list of stock tickers from the Stock CSV DataFrame
 3. Create a new column with the stock ticker identified and remove those without a stock ticker identified

 ***Function to Match Stock***